The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 No damage was found on the retest of the individual components after the shipment to KEK, and also the DAQ tests of the individual boards performed as expected.
 The whole readout system was successfully tested during the commissioning of the two separate SVD halves and later on after the coupling with PXD, when the full VXD was assembled.

-\lvlthreesection{Power Supplies fabrication and test} The power supply system is made of commercial components, selected through a public tender procedure in 2014 which was awarded to CAEN SpA~\citeCompany{ref:caen}.
+\lvlthreesection{Power supplies fabrication and test} The power supply system was based on commercial components and fabricated by CAEN SpA~\citeCompany{ref:caen}.
 High density fully floating switching power supply sources are used, allowing the installation of the full power supply system in just two standard rack-mount 19" crates (model SY4527).
 The selected modules are specified in table~\ref{tab:C3_caenps}.

 Pre-production boards showed a large noise when channels were connected in series as foreseen in the schematics.
 The problem was promptly corrected by the company with additional filtering.
-All the boards have been tested with a resistive load mimicking the load in the experiment, measuring the noise spectrum.
-In addition, all channels have been verified on a test SVD module, performing a noise run with the full FADC system.
-The noise is fully comparable with what was observed with linear power supplies, i.e. around 2.5 ADC counts for good channels.
+All the boards were tested with a resistive load mimicking the load in the experiment, measuring the noise spectrum.
+In addition, all channels were verified on a test SVD module, performing a noise run with the full FADC system.
+The noise is fully comparable with what was observed with linear power supplies.

-\lvltwosection{Ladder mount and Mechanical Survey} \editor{Francesco, Antonio}
+\lvltwosection{Ladder Mount and Mechanical Survey} \editor{Francesco, Antonio}

 The assembly of the two SVD half-shells is performed in a dedicated clean room at KEK.
 In this section, a description of the workflow is given, describing the clean room and the setup of the ladder mount table, the procedure to mount a single ladder and to attach the cooling pipe on layers 4, 5 and 6 half-shells, the mechanical survey performed after a layer half-shell is completed.
 After the whole half-shell is assembled, it is stored on a dedicated table, where it is kept for the commissioning period and until the SVD is combined with PXD to assemble the full VXD.